 These scenario analyses enable the detailed examination of our portfolio's emissions trajectory, scenario alignment, and value at risk.
 Regarding the latter, two main categories of climate-related risk are typically distinguished: risks related to the transition to a lower-carbon economy ("transition risk") and risks related to the adverse physical impacts of climate change ("physical risk").
-These two kinds of climate-related risk are further defined below and the corresponding climate value at risk figures are summarized for all our funds.
+These two kinds of climate-related risk are further defined below in the following section and the corresponding climate value at risk figures are summarised for all our funds.